kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ### Extend our test logic to send a transaction to the Ethereum testnet (5min)
 We now know that the Ethereum network responds to requests, so let's send a transaction to it:

-1. Replace the `//TODO Replace with code for create a new ETH account` line in the test's `Run` method with the following code that uses the Ethereum IPC commands in [the official documentation](https://geth.ethereum.org/docs/getting-started/dev-mode) to create an ETH account using the Ethereum IPC API:
+1. Replace the `//TODO Create new ETH account` line in the test's `Run` method with the following code that uses the Ethereum IPC commands in [the official documentation](https://geth.ethereum.org/docs/getting-started/dev-mode) to create an ETH account using the Ethereum IPC API:

     ```golang
     exitCode, logOutput, err := serviceCtx.ExecCommand([]string{"/bin/sh", "-c",